MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 **Ping**:

+Using `sudo ansible -m ping web` we can see if the machines are communicating between one another.
+At this present moment we should not be able to ping the web VM because we havent specified the web's and db's  IP address to our controller `hosts` file along with some other configuration as seen below.

-In order to be able to ping the web VM will need to change some configuration
+In order to be able to ping the ****web** VM will need to change some configurations.

+First we can double-check if we have the RSA key.
+**RSA key location in web VM**:
 - `ls -a`
 - `cd .ssh`
 - `ls`